druths/xp/docs/manual/source/pipeline_design.rst

 		code.sh:
 			ls -lh $(which $cmd)

 In this example, the which command is run.
-Notice that flex variables can be used within functions.
+Notice that xp variables can be used within functions.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~